WillDenby/WillDenby/README.md

 **Projects**

 - [🌅 Morning Hackers](https://morninghackers.com) - Get the Hacker News front page, in your inbox, every day.
-A Python cron job on `Modal` + `HN`/`Buttondown` APIs.
+A Python cron job + `HN`/`Buttondown` APIs.
 - 🌎 PolyGlot - A WhatsApp chatbot for translating between 70+ languages.
-Built with the `Twilio WhatsApp API`, `Cloudflare Workers/KV` serverless platform, and `ChatGPT-3.5`.
+Built with `Twilio`, `Cloudflare Workers/KV`, and the `ChatGPT-3.5` API.
 - [🏎️ GrandTourer](https://pypi.org/project/GrandTourer/) - a Python CLI tool for launching GUI applications from the terminal on MacOS.
 - [💀 Py404](https://pypi.org/project/py404) - a Python CLI tool for finding deadlinks on a website.
 Uses `asyncio`.
 - [💨 NowPy](https://pypi.org/project/nowpy) combines `python`, `virtualenv`, and `pip` in a single command to enable you to run any Python file(s) instantly.